Jekyll & Hyde (musical): Act I

 Jekyll arrives late as usual – just before the party leaves to go see the fireworks – and shares a moment with Emma.
 Though he warns her he may always be busy with his work, Emma swears she will be beside him through it all ("I Must Go On/Take Me as I Am").
 Sir Danvers returns as Jekyll leaves and expresses to Emma that he considers Jekyll like a son to him but finds it difficult to tolerate his behavior at the cost of losing his daughter.
 Emma assures him that he will never lose her, and they should not be afraid to let go ("Letting Go").

 Jekyll and Utterson later go to the dregs of Camden Town known as "The Red Rat" for Jekyll's bachelor party ("Façade (reprise #2)").
 Prostitute Lucy Harris arrives late and is in for some trouble with the boss, known as 'Spider', but she dismisses it for now.
 Despite her position in life, she is seen to be kind-hearted and well-liked by her co-workers but has moments of contemplation about her life ("No One Knows Who I Am").

-Guinevere, the German manager of "The Red Rat", then breaks Lucy's reverie and then sends her out onstage to do her number ("Bring on the Men"), which captivates Jekyll.
+Guinevere, the German manager of "The Red Rat", then breaks Lucy's reverie and then sends her out onstage to do her number ("Bring on the Men" or "Good 'N' Evil" depending on the production), which captivates Jekyll.
 After the number, Lucy begins to circulate among the clientele.
 Spider approaches Lucy and after striking her hard across the face, threatens to kill her if she is late again.
 Jekyll approaches Lucy after witnessing the Spider's actions and intends to help her as Utterson is led away by another bar girl.
 Jekyll and Lucy are drawn to each other in a way that promises each of them a great friendship.
 Jekyll admits Lucy's song has helped him find the answer to his experiment.
 Utterson reemerges, and Jekyll tells Lucy that he must be on his way.
 Before he goes, he gives Lucy his visiting card and asks her to see him should she ever need a friend ("Lucy meets Jekyll").